FamiliarBreakfast/ProjectMinkowski/README.md

 ## CURRENT FEATURES AND TODO:
 ### Special Relativity (Complete)

 Special relativity is the principal that light has a fixed finite speed regardless of your frame of reference.
-This results in some odd behaivour, which can seem unintuitive at first.
+This results in some odd behaviour, which can seem unintuitive at first.
 Project Minkowski, as the name implies, uses a Minkowski space system to model special relativity.
 Events exist 'absolutely' in Minkowski space, that is, frame-invarient.
 Each simulation tick, the game computes for each player what events they can see in their own frame of reference.
 While an event is appended to Minkowski space immedietly, a distant player must wait until the light reaches them before they can see it happen.
 This is done by computing `distance to event in 3-space * speed of light` and comparing this to `time since event`.
 If it's less, the player can't see it yet.
 When it's equal, the player sees the event.